 MW: You just mentioned that there’s going to be a shift in the type of work that we see in ports.
 What do you envision that will look like?

-SJ: Well, what I really liked about your novella had to say that there will be sorts of no-human areas in the port.
-You already have a bit of that in Rotterdam as well where there are parts that are completely autonomous.
+SJ: Well, what I really liked about your novella was that there will be sort of no-human areas in the port.
+You already have a bit of that in Rotterdam as well, where there are parts that are completely autonomous.
 That will further increase.
-Then again, there will still be…, creativity and the intuition of the human brain are hard to model or to machine-learn and duplicate with artificial intelligence, so part of the problem-solving and particular highly skilled jobs will still be there.
-And we’ll need to look at the sort of the change of the labor force from how we currently work towards more data science or data-rich types of jobs as well.
+Then again, there will still be… creativity and the intuition of the human brain are hard to model or to machine-learn and duplicate with artificial intelligence, so part of the problem-solving and particular highly skilled jobs will still be there.
+And we’ll need to look at the sort of change of the labor force, from how we currently work towards more data science or data-rich types of jobs as well.